Published by Carl Hedinger. Last Updated on November 17, 2023.

-One of the best things to do in Raleigh is to explore its museums, which included among the best in North Carolina.
-Here are a few of our favorites, with a mix of just about everything, and all featuring in our guide covering free things to do in Raleigh.
+One of the best things to do in Raleigh in winter is to explore its museums, which are among the best in North Carolina and the country.
+Here are a few of our favorites, with a mix of just about everything, and all featured in our guide covering free things to do in Raleigh.

 NC Museum of Natural Sciences

-The North Carolina Museum of Natural Sciences has one of the coolest exteriors of any museum I’ve visited.
+The NC Museum of Natural Sciences has one of the coolest exteriors of any museum I’ve visited.
+A massive two-story globe marks the entrance to a whole world of discovery.
 On the inside, the museum is filled with beautifully curated exhibits and houses creatures many of us know and some that I had no clue live in North Carolina.

 NC Museum of Art

 I’m also a big fan of the North Carolina Museum of Art, which is near the State Fairgrounds.
 Explore their permanent collections that span the globe, but keep an eye out for exciting special exhibits that come through.

 NC State’s Gregg Museum of Art & Design has an interesting story and a growing collection of viewable artifacts.
 Also, Be sure to check out CAM Raleigh if you’re searching for a great space for contemporary art.

 Next door to the Museum of Natural Sciences is the North Carolina Museum of History, which celebrates the state’s distant past, present, and future.
 You can also find a dedication to the state’s rich athletic traditions via the North Carolina Sports Hall of Fame.